mbourgey/EBI_cancer_workshop_SNV/README.md

 ## Aknowledgments
-This tutorial is an adaptation of the one created by Louis letourneau [here](https://github.com/lletourn/Workshops/tree/ebiCancerWorkshop201407doc/01-SNVCalling.md).
-I would like to thank and acknowledge Louis for this help and for sharing his material.
+I would like to thank and acknowledge Louis Letourneau for this help and for sharing his material.
 The format of the tutorial has been inspired from Mar Gonzalez Porta.
-I also want to acknowledge Joel Fillon, Louis Letrouneau (again), Francois Lefebvre, Maxime Caron and Guillaume Bourque for the help in building these pipelines and working with all the various datasets.
+I also want to acknowledge Joel Fillon, Louis Letrouneau (again), Robert Eveleigh, Edouard Henrion, Francois Lefebvre, Maxime Caron and Guillaume Bourque for the help in building these pipelines and working with all the various datasets.